Dwight, Massachusetts: Second railroad

 In 1887, the Central Massachusetts opened a rail line through Dwight, later acquired by the Boston & Maine Railroad; its flag stop at Dwight was called "Pansy Park."
 This meant the village now was the site of two railways, their tracks sometimes just 50 feet apart.
 Some 22 freight and passenger trains went through the village daily.

 To the northwest, the Boston and Maine erected a depot in South Amherst, called Norwottuck Station, near where Station Road crosses the railroad tracks today.

 In 1883, a small post office was established at Dwight, the second in Belchertown.
 It closed in 1928.
 Passenger traffic to the village ceased in 1933 after the death of Wesley Goodell, the station agent.
 Freight traffic, including milk from local suppliers, and limited passenger let-offs at Dwight (on the Central Vermont line) continued into the 1950s.
 The Boston and Maine tracks were pulled up from the 1940s into the 1980s and the rail-bed became the Mass Central Rail Trail.

 Pansy Park, Flag Stop Station, Boston and Maine R.R., North Belchertown, Dwight, Massachusetts.
 Undated postcard, Circa 1900.

 Schools

 Three schools existed historically in the region.
 The first was near the center and called by its popular name Logtown school, then Union and later Dwight school—there were five one-room Dwight schoolhouses between the years 1780 and 1953.
 In the northeast was the Great Hill school, off of Gulf Road, and in the southeast, Prospect school, near Daniel Shay's Highway (Route 202).

 The last Dwight schoolhouse closed in 1953 and is today incorporated into a home near the intersection of Federal Street and Gulf Road.
 A fourth school, Pond Hill or Lake Vale, was existent to the southeast at Pond Hill.
+There are no schools remaining in Dwight.
+Most are closer to the Common.